dpath-maintainers/dpath-python/README.rst

 The default behavior in dpath is to assume that the path given is a string, which must be tokenized by splitting at the separator to yield a distinct set of path components against which dictionary keys can be individually glob tested.
 However, this presents a problem when you want to use paths that have a separator in their name; the tokenizer cannot properly understand what you mean by '/a/b/c' if it is possible for '/' to exist as a valid character in a key name.

 To get around this, you can sidestep the whole "filesystem path" style, and abandon the separator entirely, by using lists as paths.
-All of the methods in dpath.util.* support the use of a list instead of a string as a path.
+All of the methods in dpath.* support the use of a list instead of a string as a path.
 So for example:

 .. code-block:: python

    >>> x = { 'a': {'b/c': 0}}
-   >>> dpath.util.get(['a', 'b/c'])
+   >>> dpath.get(['a', 'b/c'])
    0

 dpath.segments : The Low-Level Backend
 ======================================

-dpath.util is where you want to spend your time: this library has the friendly functions that will understand simple string globs, afilter functions, etc.
+dpath is where you want to spend your time: this library has the friendly functions that will understand simple string globs, afilter functions, etc.

 dpath.segments is the backend pathing library.
 It passes around tuples of path